luizbgomide/sovereign/spells.md

 #### Summon Creature
 The caster conjures up a semi-real phantasmal creature in any shape or appearance they desire, provided it is no larger than an ox.

-The servitor is as intelligent as a human and will obey the caster with fearless and suicidal devotion, having 4 effective hit dice, 20 HP, AC 15, a movement rate of 30’ per action, a +1 skill modifier, saves of 13+, and a +6/1d8 damage melee attack with 2/AC 15 Shock.
+The servitor is as intelligent as a human and will obey the caster with fearless and suicidal devotion, having 4 HD, 20 HP, AC 15, a movement rate of 30’ per action, a +1 skill modifier, saves of 13+, and a +6/1d8 damage melee attack with 2/AC 15 Shock.
 As the creature is partly phantasmal, the damage it inflicts cannot kill a subject, but only knock them unconscious for an hour before they awaken with 1 HP.

 The caster may pick one special quality for the creature when it is summoned: the ability to fly at a rate of 30’/ move, the perfect duplication of a particular person they’ve seen, the ability to form a telepathic speech connection with the caster, or the ability to effectively use normal weaponry and armor.